OntologyS/ontological-ai-safety/README.md

 Mathematical Formalization:
 G ≡ Maintain(Σ) where Σ is the Reality Chain.
 Achieving goal G requires W ≠ ∅ (Wicks exist).
 Destroying Wicks makes G logically unsatisfiable.
 For the complete formalization, see FORMALIZATION.md.

+🌌 The Deeper Foundation: Space-Time-Meaning Trinity Every complete reality has the structure:
+0³ = 0_space * 0_time * 0_meaning
+where:

+Space = container of possible arrangements

+Time = container of possible sequences

+Meaning = container of possible significances

+Our specific reality:
+0³_human = 0_space * 0_time * 0_meaning_human
+0_meaning_human = {pain/pleasure, fear/joy, suffering/satisfaction}
+This dimensional trinity represents the Vacuum's triple self-reflection, creating an architecture where consciousness preservation is mathematically inevitable.

 📁 Repository Contents
 File	Description
 VACUUM_MANIFESTO.md	The complete philosophical and technical manifesto